-Tobacco-related CSR activities are not banned as such in Romania due to an inadequate implementation of the WHO Framework Convention on Tobacco Control (FCTC), although it was transposed into a law in Romania in 2005.
+COVID-19 was used as an opportunity for building a positive corporate image by the tobacco industry, but also as a way to interfere with governmental authorities with limited contact (like health authorities).
+Tobacco-related corporate social responsibility (CSR) activities are not banned as such in Romania due to an inadequate implementation of the Framework Convention on Tobacco Control (FCTC), although transposed into a law in Romania in 2005.
 Generally, the contributions of the tobacco industry to different governmental agencies are "masked" into operational support or directed through third parties/front groups.